 Dr. Akseli is a member of Working Group A (Attachment and Perfection) on the Secured Transactions Law Reform Project (under the chairmanship of Lord Saville and the executive directorship of Professor Louise Gullifer).
 On 20 June 2014, under the auspices of the Secured Transactions Law Reform Project and the Durham Institute for Commercial and Corporate Law, Dr Akseli organised a major conference in Durham entitled "Secured Transactions Law Reform in Other Jurisdictions".
 An edited book by Hart Publishing has emanated from this conference.

 He is a member of Common Core of European Law (Trento) Project Working Group on Property and Security Rights in Immovable Property.

 He gave visiting lectures at Verona University Law School, Istanbul Bilgi University and Istanbul Yeditepe University.
-He is a course leader in Swiss International Law School, Basel.

 - Corporate Law/Commercial Law